Cryptocurrency is a newer asset class and thus creates a few common questions.

 Do I have to use these exchanges?

 You are free to use other exchanges, but Rocket Dollar cannot provide any direct guidance on their application process.
 The exchange must have an ENTITY/corporate/institutional signup that is able to accept signup of your IRA LLC or Solo 401(k) Trust.
+A properly filled-out W9 should be addressed during onboarding.

 Can I use a decentralized exchange or services like Uniswap or AAVE?